Why is my Garbage Disposal Leaking?

 Worn-Out Internal Seals and Corrosion

 Internal seals are crucial components that keep water contained.
 Over years of service, these seals face constant exposure to water, food particles, and pressure changes.
+The internal seal is the watertight barrier inside the disposal that prevents leaks.

 This gradual wear leads to deterioration.
 Corrosion and rust can develop, especially in older units or those with poor maintenance.

 Cracks may form in both internal parts and the outer casing.
 Once this happens, leaks become inevitable and require attention.
+A bottom leak usually indicates internal seal failure.
+Internal leaks often require complete disposal replacement.

 Loose Connections and Faulty Gaskets

 Identifying the cause is the first step toward an effective solution.
-Most
+Most issues have straightforward fixes once you understand the root problem.

 Diagnosing the Leak Location

 Let's roll up our sleeves and get to the bottom of where that water is coming from.
-Finding the exact source is the most critical part of the fix.
+Finding the exact is the most critical part of the fix.
 A careful, step-by-step approach makes this easy.

 Start by ensuring your safety.
 Always turn off the power to the garbage disposal at the circuit breaker before you begin.
 This simple step prevents any accidents.

-sink.
+Clear out everything from the cabinet under your sink.
 A clean workspace helps you see clearly and keeps your belongings dry.
 Place a bowl or bucket underneath to catch any drips.

 Step-by-Step Inspection Process